datastax/simulacron/README.md

     --loglevel, -l
       Logging level to use
       Default: INFO
+    --starting-port, -s
+      Starting Port to assign Nodes to.
+Note that if this is used multiple nodes can be assigned on one IP (which mimics C* 4.0+ peering)
+      Default: -1
     --verbose, -v
       Whether or not to enable verbose http logging (also enables DEBUG logging)